ricoaprillananda/DeluxeSnakeSpace/README.md

 ## Features

 - Elegant Snake Design: The snake's appearance changes as it eats food, growing longer and shinier. 🐍
-- Background Themes: The game features two distinct backgrounds—Space and Jungle—that change dynamically based on your score.🌳🌲☘️🍀
+- Background Themes: The game features two distinct backgrounds—Space and Jungle—that change dynamically based on your score🍀
 - Dynamic Obstacles: Obstacles appear as the game progresses, making the challenge more intense.
 Avoid them to stay alive!🦅
 - Smooth Game Mechanics: The game has seamless movement, and your snake wraps around the screen when it hits the edges, so you never lose track of your snake. 🗻
 - Sound Effects: Enjoy immersive background music and sound effects for eating food, hitting obstacles, and more! 🎼🎵
 - Lives System: Start with 2 lives, which increase when you eat food.
-The game ends when you hit 0 lives or achieve a high score. ❤️
+The game ends when you hit 0 lives or achieve a high score. ❤
 - Winning & Losing: The game is won when you reach 27 lives, and the game ends with a funny message when you lose. 🍷

 ---